Unit 1 - Practice Quiz

 C. The meaning is random

-D. The meaning is determined by the tone of voice
+D. The meaning is determined solely by the length of the sentence

 34 In the context of text processing, what does 'Case Folding' refer to?